 It is interesting to note that, although a better business environment is associated with a higher likelihood of gains from FDI, other variables measuring the quality of institutions seems to play in a different direction.
 We find evidence that the more inefficient is the judicial and legal system (proxied by the number of years needed to solve insolvency and an index of the strength of legal rights) and more widespread is the corruption the more likely is that domestic firms benefit from FDI.
 Two possible interpretations of this effect might co-exist.
-On the one side, in a macro-economic context where contracts are weakly enforceable interactions with foreign firms might be seen as more reliable and in turn more profitable for domestic enterprises.
-On the other side, in weak institutional environment the benefits from FDI for domestic firms might be due to a more 'extractive' behaviour of domestic firms at the expenses of foreign ones due to a lower probability of punishment.
+On the one side, in a macro-economic context where contracts are weakly enforceable interactions with foreign firms might be seen as more reliable and in turn more profitable for domestic firms might be due to a more 'extractive' behaviour of domestic firms at the expenses of foreign ones due to a lower probability of punishment.